ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 }
 ```

-If there is a class with the same name as our objects the class is named **companion class** and the object is named **companion object**. **class or object can access the private members of its companion**.
+When a class has the same name as an object, the class is named **companion class** and the object **companion object**. **class or object can access the private members of its companion**.
 Take a look at the code below:

 ```scala
 // Companion class